sky24h/ChatGPT_Telegram_Bot/README.md

 # ChatGPT Telegram Bot
 Simple implementation using ChatGPT (and GPT-4) API, deployed as a Telegram Bot.

+Feel free to open issues if you encounter any problems or have suggestions for improvement.
+However, I cannot guarantee that all issues will be addressed or resolved in a timely manner.

 # How to Use
 1. Environmental requirements: